MaSyMoS/masymos-core/dev/doc/contrib_main.rst

 If you like to contribute to this project, please try to follow the contribution specifications!

-The Documentation is in ReStructuredText.
+The Documentation is in reStructuredText.
 All Files are in the ``masymos-core`` project in Folder ``/dev/doc``.

 .. _consist: